juliogomez/netdevops/README.md

     acl_rule: "permit ip 192.168.0.0 0.0.0.255 192.168.4.0 0.0.0.255"
 ```

-By the end of the process you should have something like this in the _Configure VPN connections section_:
+By the end of the process you should have something like this in the _Configure VPN connections_ section:

 <p align="center">
 <img src="imgs/63hemp9.png">
 </p>

 You may now click on _Monitor VPN Connections_ and the GUI will load a Grafana dashboard.
-Please login there with admin/admin, and change the password.
-If it does not work correctly (shows _Dashboard not found_) you may still access the Grafana dashboard by pointing your browser to http://10.10.20.20:3000
+Please login there with `admin/admin`, and change the password.
+If it does not work correctly (error message _Dashboard not found_) you may still access the Grafana dashboard by pointing your browser directly to http://10.10.20.20:3000

 Selecting the _Tunnel Detail_ dashboard will show you information about each specific tunnel, just by choosing the peer IP address: